-(i) Allander Coaches have introduced Pay As You Go transport for secondary school pupils from the Allander Road/Westerton areas of Bearsden.
-The fare is currently £1.10 for a single journey.
-It is not possible to purchase return tickets, but season tickets are available from the bus contractor which results in a saving.

-(ii) Torrance - Contract buses are provided by the council for pupils who live in the Torrance area.
+- (i) Allander Coaches have introduced Pay As You Go transport for secondary school pupils from the Allander Road/Westerton areas of Bearsden.
+The fare is currently - £1.30 for a single journey.
+It is not possible to purchase return tickets, but blocks of 20 tickets and season tickets are available from the bus contractor which results in a saving. - (ii) Torrance Contract buses are provided by the council for pupils who live in the Torrance area.
 They bring pupils to school in the morning and return from the school in the afternoon.
 Contract buses do not operate at lunchtime.